Measuring Pluralism in Diverse Societies

 While there are tools that capture specific aspects of diversity, such as religious freedom or Indigenous rights, global actors can benefit greatly from a tool that evaluates societies’ treatment of diversity across economic, political and cultural spheres.

 What is the Global Pluralism Monitor?

-The Centre’s Global Pluralism Monitor (formerly, the Global Pluralism Index) is an action-oriented tool that examines the treatment of diversity holistically.
+The Centre’s Global Pluralism Monitor is an action-oriented tool that examines the treatment of diversity holistically.
 The Monitor focuses on the interplay between institutional and cultural responses to diversity to evaluate inclusionary and exclusionary practices across society.

 In 2019, the Monitor was successfully piloted in Canada, Germany, and Kenya.
 This pilots followed a period of intensive methodological review to enhance the rigour of the Monitor, increasing the veracity of its reports and recommendations.
 The Centre aims to produce country assessment reports for 30 countries by the end of 2022 and is developing the partnerships and infrastructure required to support scaling up at an accelerated pace thereafter.

 How does the Monitor support positive responses to diversity?

 The Monitor tracks a society’s trajectory over time, towards greater inclusion or exclusion, while also observing global trends.
 This enables policymakers, practitioners and change-makers to consider ways to address gaps and deficits of pluralism in their society.

 By identifying early signs of division and exclusion, the Monitor can contribute to upstream prevention efforts to change a country’s trajectory before conflict becomes imminent.

 By recognizing unique and constructive responses to diversity globally, the Monitor empowers creative solutions through knowledge sharing and encouraging adaptation.